firedrakeproject/mpi-pytest/README.md

 `mpi-pytest` respects the environment variable `PYTEST_MPI_MAX_NPROCS`, which defines the maximum number of processes that can be requested by a parallel marker.
 If this value is exceeded an error will be raised.

+## Copyright

+Copyright (C) 2025 Imperial College London and others

+mpi-pytest is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+mpi-pytest is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with mpi-pytest.
+If not, see <https://www.gnu.org/licenses/>.